moritzm99/hot-spot-analysis-cm/README.md

 Find a style file for GETIS-ORD G* GPKG plotting for example in QGIS in this repository.

+Find a temporal comparison between winter 23/24 and summer 24 of *sea surface temperature* over the whole *Agean Sea* produced with `NOTEBOOKNAME` in the `output` folder of this repository.

 ## Relevant References

 ### Copernicus Marine Ocean Products